 The department provides early childhood development programs (ECDPs) and services to support children aged 0-5 years with significant educational support needs arising from a diagnosed or suspected disability in the categories of autism spectrum disorder (ASD), hearing impairment, intellectual disability, physical impairment, speech-language impairment and vision impairment.

 Regions coordinate the delivery of ECDPs and services to provide early intervention to children who require intensive, multidisciplinary programs to develop skills and behaviours to maximise their participation in schooling.

 These programs and services, which suit the local context, may include:

-All children who access early childhood development programs and services will have an individualised program or service plan developed.
+All children who access ECDPs and services will have an individualised program or service plan developed.
 The individualised plan will outline the teaching focus and support that is provided to the child.

-For more information about accessing an Early Childhood Development Program contact your local regional office.
+For more information about accessing an early childhood development program or service contact your local regional office.

-Schools that have an early childhood development program are listed in the Directory of Special Education Programs in Queensland State Schools 589K.
+Schools that have an early childhood development program are listed in the Early childhood development program directory 85K.

 This page was last reviewed on 20 Jan 2017 at 04:38PM